UX Trends

 Mobile Designs Used On Desktops

-We don’t know if this is a purposeful design decision or a sign of laziness but too many websites are starting to display mobile-friendly designs to their desktop users, which negatively impacts the user experience.
+We don’t know if this is a purposeful design decision or a sign of laziness, but too many websites are starting to display mobile-friendly designs to their desktop users, which negatively impacts the user experience.
 These websites take the whole idea of a mobile-first approach a few steps too far.
 While hamburger menus may be a good solution for small screens, why would you purposefully hide your website’s primary navigation and make your users work to navigate your website?
 In the example below, the site not only hides the main navigation menu in a hamburger menu but it also hides the full name of the company behind the icon.
 Sure, minimalist web design has its place and can be effective but requiring users to work extra hard to use your website has to end.

-CAPTCHAUnusable CAPTCHAs
+Unusable CAPTCHAs

-We’ve all run into these user-hating roadblocks where you’re trying to get something done online and all-of-a-sudden you’re asked to somehow figure out what a CAPTCHA prompt is asking you to do.
+We’ve all run into these user-hating roadblocks where you’re trying to get something done online, and all-of-a-sudden you’re asked to somehow figure out what a CAPTCHA prompt is asking you to do.
 Hopefully, you pass the test and move on to complete what you were trying to do.
 However, if you get the dreaded “Please try again.” message, you run the risk of acting out online rage on your device and start screaming profanities at the website you are using.

 Not Involving Users Because You Are A User

 We wrote a blog post about this one called “3 Reasons Why You Should Never Design Software As If You Are The User“.
-The topic for the post was born from a few clients that asked us to design their software but they didn’t think we needed to involve their users in the process because they told us “I’m a user – so if I like it and I can use it, my users will too”.
+The topic for the post was born from a few clients that asked us to design their software, but they didn’t think we needed to involve their users in the process because they told us, “I’m a user – so if I like it and I can use it, my users will too.”
 While it may be true that you represent the typical user of your own product, there are at least three reasons why you should never exclude your actual users in the design process.

 1. You are too close to your own product